 Rarely does an issue invoke more interest from so many Idahoans and people across the nation than the issue of immigration reform and border security.

-- First, the United States must commit the resources necessary to have the strongest border enforcement realistically possible.
+First, the United States must commit the resources necessary to have the strongest border enforcement realistically possible.
 Preservation of the integrity of our borders is essential to both a sensible guest worker program as well as our national security.
 When we have a stable and manageable guest worker and immigration system, we will be able to ensure that those who come to our country, whether they seek to come as a temporary worker or to obtain permanent residency, do so in compliance with our rule of law.
 This must be in place prior to granting legalized status.

-- Second, our immigration system must not grant amnesty to those who enter our country illegally or illegally overstay their visas.
-No person who breaks the law and enters the U.S. illegally should obtain any benefit toward either permanent legal residency or citizenship as a result of their illegal conduct.
+Second, our immigration system must not grant amnesty to those who enter our country illegally or illegally overstay their visas.
+No person who breaks the law should obtain any benefit toward either permanent legal residency or citizenship as a result of their illegal conduct.
 This is unfair both to American citizens and to those who have gone through legal channels for immigration to the U.S.

 Third, immigrants must not automatically be afforded the same means-tested, federal benefits available to U.S. citizens.
 Federal public benefit programs exist as a manifestation of the American aspiration to take care of our own less fortunate.
 In today’s fiscal climate, the solvency of these programs is ill-fated at best, making it nothing less than irresponsible to exacerbate these programs’ financial constraints by extending eligibility to individuals who are not U.S. citizens.